-Fig. 5.44.
+Fig. 6.42.
 Choreography diagram with exclusive gateway

-Figure 5.44 shows a choreography diagram with three tasks and an exclusive gateway.
+Figure 6.42 shows a choreography diagram which involves an exclusive gateway.
 The choreography defines that the company first invites and receives offers from two suppliers.
 After the company has decided, in an internal process activity, which supplier to select, it either sends an order to Supplier A or to Supplier B.